-The typical person who struggles with a quarter-life crisis is highly driven and smart.
-Yet, times of transition can lead to a prolonged state of limbo, resulting in uncertainty, emotional pain and questioning.
+The typical person who struggles with a quarter-life crisis is highly driven and intelligent.
+Yet, times of transition can lead to a prolonged state of limbo, resulting in uncertainty, emotional pain, and questioning.
 Regardless of what’s caused your quarter-life crisis, this experience typically includes four stages:

 While the process can be painful, a quarter-life crisis can be a tremendous opportunity for growth and personal revelation.

 Although the midlife crisis is more recognized, it’s not more common.
 Young people are just as likely to experience a life crisis as their middle-aged counterparts.
 While the underlying emotions are similar, the major difference lies in how others perceive those struggling through the crisis.
 A midlife crisis is more widely accepted, while a quarter-life crisis is often brushed off or belittled.

 As a culture, society expects young people to be happy and carefree.
 Most people view these years as fun and relatively easy, which can undermine the person experiencing a quarter-life crisis.
 However, a quarter-life crisis is real and should not be ignored.